 Landlord Accounting – Tax implications

-If you are an individual and own property in the UK that you have rented out, you are liable to file self-assessment tax return of yourself.
+If you are an individual and own property in the UK that you have rented out, you are liable to file a self-assessment tax return of yourself.
 You have to register yourself for self-assessment at any time during or after the period in which you earn property income.
-The income tax for Landlord is same as for other self-employer or sole trader businesses i.e. 6th April to 5th April.
+The income tax for Landlord is same as for other self-employed or sole trader businesses i.e. 6th April to 5th April.
 This is the period for which you have to disclose your property income to HMRC through self-assessment return.

 You will be allowed to deduct related expenses from your income, and pay tax on the net income derived after deducting the expenses, if you are not working as self-employed you will not need to pay any national insurance contribution on your net income.
 Normal income tax rates and rules will apply to the income you earned during a tax year; please follow the link to tax rates.

 We only charge a fixed fee based on the number of properties you receive rent from, and our fee will include;

 - Interest income, dividend income, pensions & benefits

 - Provide you with a list of allowable expenses